earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/class-lessons/2017-02-22-spectral02-naip-multispectral-imagery-R.md

 ## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning Objectives

-After completing this tutorial you will be able to:
+After completing this tutorial, you will be able to:

 * Open an RGB image with 3-4 bands in `R` using `plotRGB()`.
 * Export an RGB image as a Geotiff using `writeRaster()`.